ninjada/aws-whitelist/README.md

 The iptables-whitelist.sh script runs the python script, flushes iptables and then runs the list of iptables commands to whitelist.
 I run this daily for my needs.

-TO DO: it would be neat to have python check the ip-ranges.json date and only pull down if it is newer.
+***TO DO***: it would be neat to have python check the ip-ranges.json date and only pull down if it is newer.
 Also would be nice to have entire thing done in one script.